 Server-side tracking vs. client-side tracking

-In analytics, server-side and client-side tracking are the methods used to transmit data collected from a browser to an analytics platform.
+In analytics, server-side and client-side tracking are methods used to send data collected from a browser to an analytics platform.

 Learn more about server-side tracking: